Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ---
-title: "The Beginner's Guide to Determining Your Enneagram Type"
+title: "The Beginner's Guide to Determining Your Enneagram Type in 4 Steps"
 description: "Navigate the Enneagram with ease using our Beginner's Guide.
 Uncover your type and unlock a deeper understanding of yourself"
 author: 'DJ Wayne'
 date: '2023-07-11'
 loc: 'https://9takes.com/blog/enneagram/beginners-guide-to-determining-your-enneagram-type'
-lastmod: '2024-04-07'
+lastmod: '2024-07-12'
 changefreq: 'monthly'
 priority: '0.6'
 published: true